Anand-Munjuluri/pushnote_protodrive/README.md

 Now you can use PushNote on your desktop as if you were on a mobile device!

-Sure, here are the steps to run the React app locally:
+## Here are the steps to run the React app locally:

 1. **Clone the repository**: Use the command `git clone <repository-url>` to clone the PushNote repository to your local machine.